cert-manager/website/content/en/docs/configuration/acme/dns01/route53.md

 ## Credentials

-You have two options for the set up: Either create a user or a role and attach that policy from above.
+You have two options for the set up - either create a user or a role and attach that policy from above.
 Using a role is considered best practice because you do not have to store permanent credentials in a secret.

-Cert-manager supports two ways of specifying credentials:
+cert-manager supports two ways of specifying credentials:

 - explicit by providing a `accessKeyID` and `secretAccessKey`
 - or implicit (using [metadata